Chelsea transfer news: Blues complete loan move for Higuain | Goal.com

 Chelsea complete loan move for Higuain

-Chelsea have confirmed that Gonzalo Higuain has joined the club on an initial loan deal with an option to buy this summer.
+Chelsea have confirmed that Gonzalo Higuain has joined the club from Juventus on an initial loan deal with an option to buy this summer.

-Higuain joins after spending the first half of the campaign on loan at AC Milan, where he scored eight goals.
+Higuain joins the Blues after spending the first half of the campaign on loan at AC Milan, where he scored eight goals.

-The forward now moves to Chelsea as part of a six-month loan deal but with an option to buy for £32.5 million ($42m).
+The forward now moves to Chelsea on loan, although the club has an option to buy for £31.6 million ($41m), Juventus confirmed.

+Juventus also confirmed that there is an option to extend the duration of the loan until June 2020 for a fee of £15.7 million ($20.5m).

 With the timing of the move, the Argentine is eligible to feature against Tottenham in the Carabao Cup semi-final on Thursday.